keptn-sandbox/slackbot-service/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-contrib/slackbot-service?include_prereleases)

 The *slackbot-service* is a [Keptn](https://keptn.sh) service that is responsible for interacting with Keptn via a Slack bot.
-You can interact with the bot by e.g., asking for a deployment evaluation.
+You can interact with the bot by e.g., asking for a deployment evaluation or trigger an evalution by telling the bot about a finished deployment.

 **Please note:** If you are looking for the Slack integration that **sends** events from Keptn into a Slack channel, please refer to the [notification-service](https://github.com/keptn-contrib/notification-service).
-The slackbot-service is for triggering actions via the Slackbot and is not listening for events from Keptn.
+The slackbot-service is for triggering actions via the Slackbot and does not serve as a notifications service.

 The service itself doesn't have to run in the Keptn cluster, however, it is for sure possible.